SPECULATIVE FICTION AUTHOR JAMES MAXEY NAMED 2015 PIEDMONT LAUREATE

 ), and Carolina Culture Zone

 Congressional High School Arts Competition

 This national competition, sponsored by members of the US Congress in their districts, features 2-dimentional work.
 Winning entries are displayed in the corridor of the US Capital (Washington, DC).
-Deadline: mid-April, 2013
+Deadline: April 6-9, 2015 (5 pm)

 for Orange County high school visual art students

 .
 Contact your art teacher